Sir Andrew Snape Douglas

-In December 1792, shortly before the commencement of the French Revolutionary War , he commissioned the Phaeton 38, and serving with the Channel fleet he made an early capture in 1793 with that of the lugger Aimable Libertè in March.
-The Phaeton was then with the squadron that took the French privateer, General Dumourier 22 on 14 April, together with her prize, the Spanish galleon St. Jago, carrying merchandise to the value of nearly £1,000,000.
+In December 1792, shortly before the commencement of the French Revolutionary War , he commissioned the Phaeton 38, and serving with the Channel fleet he made an early capture in 1793 with that of the lugger Aimable Libert? in March.
+The Phaeton was then with the squadron that took the French privateer, General Dumourier 22 on 14 April, together with her prize, the Spanish galleon St. Jago, carrying merchandise to the value of nearly ?1,000,000.
 The booty from these captures was taken from Portsmouth to the Bank of England in twenty-one wagons under heavy guard, and although the authorities endeavoured to return the treasure to Spain this decision was overturned on appeal.
-Douglas’ own share of the prize was reported as £56,000, or £8m at the current rate.
+Douglas? own share of the prize was reported as ?56,000, or ?8m at the current rate.
 Further captures were the Prompte 28 in the Bay of Biscay on 28 May, this vessel being bought into the navy, the Blanche 22, and the privateer Domen 16.
-Douglas, with the temporary rank of commodore, was placed in command of the Channel fleet frigates which was a post without precedent , and on 27 November took the Blonde 20 off Ushant in company with the Latona 38, Captain Edward Thornbrough.
+Douglas was present in the Channel fleet cruise of July – August, and with the temporary rank of commodore, was placed in command of the Channel fleet frigates which was a post without precedent.
+On 27 November he took the Blonde 20 off Ushant in company with the Latona 38, Captain Edward Thornbrough.

 On 8 April 1794 he became flag captain aboard the Queen Charlotte 100 to the commander-in-chief of the Channel Fleet, Admiral Lord Howe.
 At the Battle of the Glorious First of June in 1794 he was badly wounded above the right eye by a stray grape shot from the Gibraltar 74, Captain Thomas Mackenzie, but he returned to the deck with a tourniquet held over the embedded shot.
 He was subsequently one of the officers awarded a gold medal for their part in the victory.